jz-myproduct/MyProduct-app/README.md

 - Features planning and priorization
 - Sharing features with your users

+## Tech stack & Notes on app structure

+See documentation.

 ## Installation

 Clone the repository and run the following commands to install all the dependencies.